KNBS-StatsChat/statschat-ke/docs/config_guide.md

 ## `[app]`

 - **latest_max**: Maximum number of latest documents to consider (commonly 0, 1, or 2).
+- **page_start**: Sets where to start looking for downloads.
+Higher the number the older the publications.
+- **page_end**: Sets where to stop looking for downloads.
+Higher the number the older the publications.

 Adjust these settings to fit your data and use case.
 Save your changes and restart the application for them to take effect.